-Whether you eat Paleo, Whole 30 or are just looking for the most delicious orange salad dressing around, this recipe does it all!
-It has a perfect balance of tangy, sweet, salty and can even make kale taste good.
+I developed this recipe when I went 30 days without sugar and was craving full bodied flavor to fill the void.
+It’s naturally Paleo, Whole 30 and healthy as can be but don’t let that scare you off if you’re just looking for a good citrus vinaigrette!
+It’s the juiciest, most delicious orange salad dressing around with a perfect balance of tangy, sweet, and salty umami richness that can even make kale taste good.
 Yup, this great flavor combination is downright magical.

 Ingredients and substitutions